numtide/system-manager/README.md

 This project provides a basic method to manage system configuration using [Nix][nixos] on any Linux distribution.
-It builds on the many modules that already exist in [NixOS].
+It builds on the many [modules that already exist in NixOS](https://github.com/NixOS/nixpkgs/tree/master/nixos/modules).

 *Warning*: System Manager is a work in progress, you can expect things not to work or to break.